SumoLogic/sumologic-documentation/docs/manage/partitions/run-search-against-partition.md

 ## Filter and search a partition

 Filter the partition depending on the type of partition using the dropdown provided above the table.
-Accordingly, you can view the total storage details for the selected partition type.
+Accordingly, you can view the overall allocated storage details with the percentage of storage used for the selected partition type.
 You can select between two type of partitions:

 - **User-Defined Partitions**.
 Type of partitions which are created by the user.
 - **System Partitions**.
 Type of partitions which are created from sumo to optimize the performance of the query.